crazcalm/oral-english/discussion_questions/punishing_kids.md

 ## Discussion Questions
 1. How were you punished as a child?
+2. Name 3 different things that you did that got you in trouble as a kid.
-2. Should children be spanked?
+3. Should children be spanked?
-3. Will you spank your own children?
+4. Will you spank your own children?
 Why?